 Well, limited companies help take the liability away from business owners.
 Whereas a sole trader is responsible for managing your debts — meaning your assets are at risk if you fail to keep afloat — limited companies are seen as a separate entity from their owners.
 This helps to give you added protection should the worst happen.

 Fundamentally, a limited company is a type of business structure that has been incorporated at Companies House as a legal ‘person’.
 This means that it can enter into contracts in its own name and will be responsible for its own actions, finances, and liabilities.

-Limited companies must be registered at Companies House (the UK registrar of companies) as ‘limited by shares’ or ‘limited by guarantee’.
+Limited companies must be registered at Companies House (the UK registrar of companies).
+As a graphic designer you may choose to form a ‘limited by shares’ company.
 A limited by shares company is owned by one or multiple shareholders and managed by one or multiple directors.
-Whereas, limited by guarantee companies are owned by one or more guarantors as well as managed by one or more directors.
 The same person can be the owner and director, meaning that you can set up a company by yourself or with other people.

 Not only will your business be legally considered separate from yourself, but you’ll be able to keep any profits it makes after paying tax — meaning that the running costs of your company are likely to be considerably lower than that of a sole trader entity.

 Limited company vs sole trader: which to choose?

 Setting up as a sole trader is a straightforward process that carries no setup costs or limited company formation fees.
 Sole traders can also expect to pay less in hiring accountants.
 Limited companies, on the other hand, will cost money to get set up, but owners are likely to benefit from significantly better tax planning opportunities — a perk that sole traders won’t have access to.

 On the subject of taxation, sole traders will only have to submit one tax return each year, while limited companies need to file a confirmation statement for Companies House each year — which will be on public record.